The fascia lata is the deep fascia that wraps the outer thigh.

 They help to hold the femur in the acetabulum.
 They also extend, abduct and rotate the hip joint.

-Also, most anatomical illustrations show the IT band diverging with fibers that blend toward the upper fibers of the gluteus maximus and other fibers that run along the posterior Edge of the TFL.
+The differences in anatomical presentations are contradictory and confusing.
+So, most anatomical illustrations show the IT band diverging with fibers that blend toward the upper fibers of the gluteus maximus and other fibers that run along the posterior Edge of the TFL.
 The IT band is usually described, however, as inserting on the iliac tubercle with the gluteal aponeurosis filling the space between the iliac tubercle and the border of the gluteus maximus.

 A study of 40 cadavers shows it to have 3 layers: